galasa-dev/helm/README.md

 To install the latest development version of the Galasa Ecosystem chart, replace `galasa/ecosystem` in the above command with the path to the [`ecosystem`](./charts/ecosystem) directory in this repository.

-It is very important that the `--wait` is included as the chart uses a post-install hook to complete the installation.
+The `--wait` flag ensures the chart installation has completed before marking it as "Deployed".
 During the installation, the API pod waits for the etcd and RAS pods to initialise while the engine-controller, metrics, and resource-monitor pods wait for the API pod to initialise.

 The `galasaVersion` value is the version of Galasa you want to run.
 You should not use latest to ensure each pod in the Ecosystem is running at the same level.